KaiYan289/RLpapersnote/README.md

 42. Batchnorm is influenced by eval/train!
 By default, the running_stats is on.
 Then for training, the normalization is conducted with batch statistics; but for evaluation, the normalization is conducted with a fixed mean and variance estimate kept with a momentum of 0.1.
 This could have a VERY BIG influence if you ignore the difference.

 43. You can try to feed feature^2 besides feature into MLP to get better expressivity, which works particularly well in fitting near-quadratic functions.

+44. torch implementations such as **logsumexp** are numerically stable, and should be used instead of self-implemented vanilla code.

 # Useful Linux Debugging Commands